nightly-labs/connect/sdk/apps/docs/docs/sui/connect.md

 ---

 This process is initialized by one side displaying a sessionId through QR code (see the screenshot).
 The other peer needs just to scan the QR code on its device.
-Extension wallets are auto detected so you are always up to date and dont need to upgrade your dapp.
+Extension wallets are auto detected so you are always up to date and don't need to upgrade your dapp.

 ![ConnectImage](../../static/img/connect.png#connectImage)